 ‘Cultivating a Growth Mindset’ focuses on four key elements:

 Learning physically changes the brain.
-An understanding of how the brain is wired and the cultivation of neural connections informs and refines classroom practice.
+An understanding of how the brain is wired informs and refines classroom practice.
 Effective teaching and learning can only take place with just the right amount of support and facilitation.
-The session exposes the myth of the ‘EUREKA!’ moment, and considers scaffolding for success.
-Less, is sometimes more.
+The session explores the importance of immersing pupils in their learning, and encouraging active participation.

 The essential stages of learning